 Grief lives in our house.
-Among the furniture, between the windows and the walls, it sits; thick and unmoving.
-Grief rides, heavy, on my chest.
+Among the furniture, between the windows and the walls, it sits, thick and unmoving.
+Grief rides heavy on my chest.
 I can’t get a good, deep breath these days.
 It weighs down my husband’s shoulders and molds his features.
 Grief seeps into our nights of restless sleep and dreams of forgetting, of waking, and then remembering.

 We lie on our bed listening to the falling rain.
-Wet, fat drops pelt the windowpane, punctuating the silence.
+Wet, fat drops pelt the windowpane and punctuate the silence.
 He curls up behind me, concave where I am round; our bodies fit together, pieces of a puzzle.
 In the stillness, the edges between us dissolve.
 I fade into him, absorbing his substance.
 A crack of thunder sounds.
 I inhale sharply to pull the air into my lungs.
 He draws a deep breath in through an open mouth, his chest heaving.
 With a sigh, it rushes out.
 Together we breathe our mourning.
 There is comfort in our solidarity and we close our eyes to accept the brief respite.

 It occurs to me that my father-in-law will never hold his wife this way again.